A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Noncommutative extension

-where $\epsilon_{12}=-\epsilon_{21}=1$, and $\theta$ and $\tilde{\theta}$ independent of coordinates and momenta are real noncommutative parameters which are much smaller than the Planck constant.
-Therefore, we generalize our system (eq.~(\ref{H1})) to this noncommutative space in a straightforward way,
+where $\epsilon_{12}=-\epsilon_{21}=1$, and $\theta$ and $\tilde{\theta}$ independent of coordinate and momentum operators are real noncommutative parameters which are much smaller than the Planck constant.
+Therefore, we extend our system (eq.~(\ref{H1})) to this noncommutative space in a straightforward way,

-In accordance with the commutation relations in the two spaces, i.e. eqs.~(\ref{cr1}) and (\ref{NCre}), we establish the following relationship between the commutative and noncommutative spaces up to the first order of $\theta$ and $\tilde{\theta}$,
+In accordance with the commutation relations in the two spaces, {\em i.e.}, the standard Heisenberg commutation relations and eq.~(\ref{NCre}), we establish the following relationship between the commutative and noncommutative spaces up to the first order in $\theta$ and $\tilde{\theta}$,